aayushKhandpur/pack-n/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Upgrade notice ==

-= 2.0.6 =
+= 2.0.7 =

-* Added: Compatibility with WooCommerce 2.5 RC
-* Updated: Change ajax call fron admin-ajax to wc-ajax
+* Fixed: Product status now updates automatically when the product is removed from the compare widget.
+* Fixed: Redirect correctly to cart page after "Add to cart" is clicked if "Redirect to the cart page after successful addition" option is enabled.
+* Fixed: Redirect correctly to product page after "Add to cart" is clicked when "Enable AJAX add to cart buttons on archives" option is disabled.
 * Updated: Plugin template compare.php
-* Updated: Plugin Core
+* Updated: Plugin Core.
+* Updated: Language file.